Ficool

 Marcus's cool shattered for a split second before he forced a chuckle.
 "I'm trying to be a nice guy, baby.
 Don't play hard to get.
 Unless you want me to skip the introductions and just call you my future wife?"

-"It's Song Chaeryoung," she replied, her voice flat and cold.
+"It is Katsura Chizuru," she replied, her voice flat and cold.
 "And you are allowed to call me nothing.
 Now, pretend this scenario never happened and leave us in peace."

 Marcus turned crimson.
-"And who are you to dictate me?
+"And who are you to dictate to me?
 My father owns this school!
 I could rip you apart like a sheet of paper!"
 He slammed his hands onto her desk, trapping her, leaning in until they were inches apart.

-Chaeryoung didn't blink.
+Chizuru didn't blink.
 "Is that all?"

 Marcus snarled and grabbed her arm violently.
 I bolted up, trying to pry his hand away.
 "Stop it!
 You're hurting her!"

-Then, Chaeryoung laughed.
+Then, Chizuru laughed.
 A soft, dangerous sound.

 "How did you know my name?"
 Marcus stammered, his grip loosening as she stood up.
 She was inches taller than him, radiating an aura of lethal grace.